latex3/babel/docs/guides/non-standard-hyphenation-with-luatex.md

     {}
   }
 ```
+In some cases (particularly if the last replacement can be applied to
+the last node in the list), you may need to insert a node after the
+*next* one.
+A new key `after`, similar to `insert`, does the job.

 In the replacement list, there is an extended syntax which allows to
 **map the captured characters** (see below).
 For example, `{2|ΐΰῒῢ|ίύὶὺ}`